travelping/docker-pcap/README.md

 # TSHARK in a container

 This container starts a tshark and safes the captured packages in files.
-IT uses a ring buffer with a default file size of 1 Gigabyte and a maximum number of files of 10.
+It uses a ring buffer with a default file size of 1 Gigabyte and a maximum number of files of 10.
 All files are stored in the `/data` directory.